sajid-karim/cli-llm-man/contributing.md

-# Contributing to CLI LLM Man
+# Contributing to Smartman

-Thank you for considering contributing to CLI LLM Man!
+Thank you for considering contributing to Smartman!
 Here's how you can help:

 ## Code Contributions